The Cosmic Evolution and Spatial Distribution of Multiphase Gas associated with QSOs: DATA analysis

 We first performed continuum fitting of the background QSO spectra using the {\texttt{PyQSOFit}} software \footnote{\url{https://github.com/legolason/PyQSOFit}} developed by \cite{guo18}.
 The QSO spectra were then normalized by their continuum.
 Subsequently, we applied two iterations of a median filter to mitigate fluctuations in the normalized spectra.
 The first iteration employed a window size of 141 pixels ($\sim112.6$\,\AA), while the second iteration used a window size of 71 pixels ($\sim56.8$\,\AA).
 In both iterations, regions spanning 5 pixels ($\sim4$\,\AA) centered on the absorption line cores were masked to avoid contamination from the absorption features.

 The median-filtered spectra were then co-added onto a wavelength grid with an interval of 0.2 \AA, where the median value was adopted as the flux of the stacked spectrum.
 We employed the bootstrap resampling method to estimate the uncertainty of the normalized flux at each wavelength pixel, using 100 realizations.
+We compared the errors from 100 and 1000 bootstrap realizations and confirmed that the 100 realizations are sufficiently robustness for this work.
 Finally, we performed Gaussian fitting of the absorption features using the \texttt{emcee} \citep{foreman13} and integrated the flux within the absorption troughs to derive the equivalent width.
 This stacking approach is widely adopted as an unbiased method due to its flexibility and reliability \citep[e.g.,][]{bordoloi11,zhu13, zhu13ca,zhu14, bordoloi14}.
+Due to the broad wavelength range covered in this work, it is unavoidable that some absorption lines fall within the Ly$\alpha$ forest region of the background QSO.
+The potential impact of this mixed stacking is discussed in detail in Appendix~\ref{sec:appenC}.
+As shown, absorption line measurements are nearly unaffected by this effect.

 We present a stacked spectrum with a foreground QSO (\(z > 1.65\), \(\langle D \rangle = 5.1 \, \text{Mpc}\)) in Figure \ref{fig:spec}.
 The spectrum is divided into two segments (top and bottom panels) within the range of 1100 $< \lambda <$2900 \AA\, and an appropriate y-axis range is selected to simultaneously display absorption lines with varying intensities.
 As shown, after stacking hundreds of thousands of spectra, the fluctuations and errors in the stacked spectrum are minimized, enabling the detection of very faint absorption troughs.
-The complete spectral data can be found on our website~\footnote{\url{https://drive.google.com/drive/folders/1pjHTLGIQzEu6gGoHEx8bTVZqFiB81Uu7?usp=sharing}}.
+The complete spectral data are available in our publicly released \dataset[dataset]{https://doi.org/10.5281/zenodo.15617674}~\footnote{\url{https://doi.org/10.5281/zenodo.15617674}}.